Glenncito/pleo-expense-app-challenge/Readme.md

     	    is also updated to the local storage via lib/helpers:updateCommentToDb.

+## Getting Started

+1. Update Yarn: In Terminal or CMD, navigate to the root and enter "`Yarn Install`"
+2. Start the API: In Terminal or Comand Prompt, navigate to the file named `API` and type "`Node Start`"
+3. Point the React Native code to the local server IP: find `src/libs/constants.js` and change `BASE_URL` to your local IP address.
+To discover your local IP address:
+   Windows: Type in `ipconfig` into command prompt.
+   OSx: Type in `ifconfig` into terminal.

 ## Known Issues

 There are a few issues that I picked up during development and testing that I never managed to come back to solving due to time constraints.